High-Efficiency Boiler And A/C Replace Furnace In Lancaster PA

 AFUE is expressed as a percentage.
 In the case of this homeowner, his old boiler had a 70-percent AFUE rating.
 That means 30 percent of the gas it used was not used to heat the home.
 Instead, it got lost in the exhaust.

 Most systems today will have a higher rating.
 But, our homeowner wanted to save as much money as he could on his bills.
-So, Greg helped him to choose a high-efficiency wall-hung boiler.
+So, we helped him to choose a high-efficiency wall-hung boiler.
 These have a much higher AFUE than his old system.
 Now, 95% of the energy he pays for is actually utilized to heat his home.

 There are other advantages to a system like this.
 When you picture a boiler, you probably imagine a large cylinder that takes up a lot of room.
 It sits on the floor of your basement and maybe almost reaches the ceiling.